apache/apisix/doc/plugins/proxy-cache.md

 hello
 ```

-> http status is '200' and the response header contains 'Apisix-Cache-Status' to indicate that the plug-in is enabled.
+> http status is '200' and the response header contains 'Apisix-Cache-Status' to indicate that the plugin is enabled.

-2: Verify that the file is cached, request the address above again:
+2: Verify that the data is cached, request the address above again:

 ```shell
 $ curl http://127.0.0.1:9080/hello -i